splunk-platform-apps/.github/documentation/DEV_GUIDELINES.md

 4. Follow the established structure
 5. Address any quality check failures

-Please DO NOT modify or remove:
+:x: Please DO NOT modify or remove:
 - Docusaurus configuration files
 - Documentation templates
 - Pipeline configurations